 Ok, you should be able to login to your system via SSH now without passwords and without security prompts.
 Nice work!
 Most of our interactions with our system will be via SSH so we can go ahead and make our passwords super-long and very strong.
 This goes for not only the root password, but also any and all accounts that have sudo access because, for all intents and purposes, they are root accounts too!
 Now, you are correct in thinking that we will still have to input those passwords when we use sudo for root access.
 However, because we have bidirectional clipboard access via SSH (which we didn’t have with the Hyper-V console) we can store those long passwords securely in a password manager and copy/paste them when needed.
 Make sense?
 Even if you choose not to go this route, we still MUST change our passwords from ‘1234’.

+passwd.
 You’ll be prompted for your current password, a new password and then asked to confirm your new password.
-Let’s change our root password by first changing to the root account:
+Let’s change our root password by first changing to the root account and then typing

 You’ll be prompted for the new password and asked to confirm it (current password is unnecessary).
 That’s it, passwords updated!
 Now, don’t forget them!

 Prompts, Colourization & Aliases (OPTIONAL SECTION)

 Helper archive -- read me

 If you downloaded the helper archive and ran the customize.sh file, then all of this section is already done for you!
 You can still read this section if you’re curious how it all works though.
 Otherwise, feel free to skip ahead.